nwpu-graduation-project/MindParadise/README.md

 		</Directory>
 	</VirtualHost>

-(attend to change the home directory tahong into your own directory)
+	(attend to change the home directory xxxxx into your own directory)
-2. another way to acheive it is that you can make your own new virtual host. fisrt run command to configure a hosts in your system:
+###### another way to acheive it is that you can make your own new virtual host.
+fisrt run command to configure a hosts in your system:

-	sudo vim /etc/hosts
+	sudo vim /etc/hosts;

 then add an new line :' 127.0.0.1 mindparadise.com' into the file, content seems like this

 	127.0.0.1	localhost
 	127.0.0.1	mindparadise.com
 	127.0.1.1	tahong-laptop

 next open run command to create a new virtual host:

-	sudo vim /etc/aptache2/httpd.conf
+	sudo vim /etc/aptache2/httpd.conf;

 then paste the content below into the the file:

 	<VirtualHost *:80>